Photo credit: Gage Skidmore from Peoria, AZ, United States of America, CC BY-SA 2.0, via Wikimedia Commons

 The technologists, the Gilfoyles of the world, keep the software, hardware, and networks that we use every day up and running.
 And for that, we salute them.
 Gilfoyle is a character on the hit HBO television series Silicon Valley.
 Actor Martin Starr plays Gilfoyle with nerdy precision and the requisite expletives.

 In the below scene, Gilfoyle details precisely what he does.

 A writer for Vogue — yes, Vogue, the fashion magazine — has a crush on Gilfoyle, as do we.
 In an article entitled, Admit It: You Think Silicon Valley’s Gilfoyle Is Hot, Chelsea Hassler explains her reasoning,

-She goes on to list what she finds so enticing about him, from “He’s the brains of the operation” to, our favorite, “He defines deadpan.”‘ Here, Gilfolye hacks a smart refrigerator.
+She goes on to list what she finds so enticing about him, from “He’s the brains of the operation” to “He defines deadpan.”‘ Here, Gilfolye hacks a smart refrigerator.
 Those smart devices — including smart appliances?
 They’re not so smart after all, not when Gilfoyle is in the house.

 Silicon Valley Roots

 The nerd in me relates to the nerds in the HBO series Silicon Valley.
 It also seems strangely familiar.
 I lived in Redwood City, California for 7 years — officially part of Silicon Valley.
 My parents built a home overlooking San Francisco Bay.